 - Was there ever a time when you were able to overcome this voice, and did something that made a difference (to an individual or a group)?

-4. Highlight the rally in Washington, which was, held on December 6, 1987 – the largest rally in support of Soviet Jewry, on the day before Mikhail Gorbachev was to meet with U.S. president Ronald Reagan.
+4. Highlight the rally in Washington, which was, held on December 6, 1987 – the largest rally in support of Soviet Jewry, on the day before Mikhail Gorbachev was to meet with U.S. President Ronald Reagan.
 More than 250,000 people attended this historic “Freedom Sunday” rally that sent waves throughout the world and helped the imminent lifting of the Iron Curtain.
-In 1986, without internet and social media, they were able to spread the word and mobilize a massive turnout for the rally.
+In 1986, without the internet and social media, they were able to spread the word and mobilize a massive turnout for the rally.
 They did this by writing in local papers, creating a telephone hotline, holding lectures, running educational programs, organizing transportation to Washington, and handing out pledge cards and pamphlets in local synagogues with slogans such as “Gorbachev is coming to Washington…are you?”
-Copies of these primary sources can be found at the following links:
+Copies of these primary sources can be found here, here, and here.

 5. Divide students into groups and have them choose and research a current cause that requires social action.
-(An example of a Jewish cause similar to the cause of freedom for Soviet Jewry is that of Ethiopian Aliyah, Press HERE
+An example of a Jewish cause similar to the cause of freedom for Soviet Jewry is that of Ethiopian Aliyah).

 6. Have the students create a plan to raise awareness and implement it in your institution.